 What should Federal Employees know to help them make informed decisions?

-This year, the annual open enrollment for Federal benefits will be from Monday, November 12, 2018, through Monday, December 10, 2018.
+This year, the annual open enrollment for Federal benefits starts in November 2019.
+Stand by for more information!

 This is a time when Federal employees and retirees can change their healthcare benefit plans or options for the coming year.